HeRCLab/nocsim/doc/TCL.md

 west) to the node with the specified ID.
 Note that links need not be present for adjacent nodes to be detected, this makes this function suitable for use during link generation.

+### `lshift LISTVAR` / `lshift LISTVAR COUNT`

+The `lshfit` method described [here](https://wiki.tcl-lang.org/page/lshift) (specifically fredderic's variation).
+This procedure pops the first element from a list and returns it.

+If `COUNT` is specified, then that many list elements are popped and returned as a list.

 ### Topography Generators